Michael Moore Talks to VICE About ‘American Sniper,’ the End of Sarah Palin, and PTSD

 That’s staggering.

 The percentage of homeless who are veterans is staggering.
-If young boys in high school could be shown here’s how your country thanks you for your service … I wrote a blog last year saying I want everyone to stop saying to soldiers and vets, “Thank you for your service to our country.”
+If young boys in high school could be shown here’s how your country thanks you for your service … I wrote a blog last year saying I want everyone to stop saying to soldiers and vets “thank you for your service to our country.”
 They don’t want to hear that, they want you to shut the fuck up and do something.
-Make sure there’s mental health care available.
+Make sure there’s mental health available.
 Put in politicians who won’t send them to war for no reason.
-You know, if you want to thank them, then that’s how you can thank them.
+You know, if you want to thank them then that’s how you can thank them.

 More information on PTSD and veteran support groups can be found at the Department of Veterans Affairs.